NoviceLive/bintut/README.rst

    :target: https://pypi.python.org/pypi/BinTut

-Dynamic or live demonstration of exploitation techniques of classical memory corruption vulnerabilities, from debugging to payload generation and exploitation, for educational purposes :yum:.
+Dynamic or live demonstration of classical exploitation techniques of typical memory corruption vulnerabilities, from debugging to payload generation and exploitation, for educational purposes :yum:.